Walluri/dva/README.md

    - Storing Data on virtual drives : EBS
    - Distributing load across machines : ELB
    - Scaling the services using an Auto scaling group (ASG).
+2. EC2 User Data
+   - bootstraping instance means - launching commands when the machine starts.
+   - This can be done with EC2 User data script.